opalsecurity/terraform-provider-opal/docs/resources/resource.md

 Optional:

 - `instance_id` (String) The id of the instance.
-Requires replacement if changed. ; Not Null
+Not Null; Requires replacement if changed.
 - `project_id` (String) The id of the project the instance is in.
-Requires replacement if changed. ; Not Null
+Not Null; Requires replacement if changed.
 - `zone` (String) The zone the instance is in.
-Requires replacement if changed. ; Not Null
+Not Null; Requires replacement if changed.

 <a id="nestedatt--remote_info--gcp_folder"></a>